junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Yeah, good idea."
 Cas agrees absentmindedly, still reading the page he's on.

-Expectedly and disappointedly, no one picks up Chuck's house phone, and no one from the book agency knows what happened to him.
+Unsurprisingly but still disappointedly, no one picks up Chuck's house phone, and no one from the book agency knows what happened to him.
 The same publisher girl they met before answers their call to the publishing house.

 Apparently, no one has ever seen him ever again since three years ago, but the books are still writing themselves and appearing on his laptop as long as it's powered on.
 Most people think it's a prank, like a remotely-controlled laptop kind of thing, and the new series are written by a fan.
 But the hacker is too good to be traced, and the stories are decent anyway to pass for a canon, so the publisher takes over the house and continues publishing them, but only exclusively to private buyers.